clartaq/cwiki/resources/private/md/Technical_Notes.md

 2. Try to refine the regular expression-based approach I'm using now.
 Regular expressions are not a good way (even a possible way?) to handle embedded HTML.
 3. Write a small parser to handle pages looking for quoted blocks.
 I think this would require me to re-work the dataflow from several passes over the text to one that does the translation in a single pass.
 4. Since I'm using flexmark-java as my Markdown to HTML processor, look into the Wikilinks extension.
 I'm not sure how to handle special formatting for special cases like graying admin pages and making links to non-existent pages red.
 I'm not sure how extensible it is if I want to add things like namespaces either.

+I filed an issue with the flexmark developers and they pointed me to this example: